 - Letters from your doctors.

 Again, it is important to “stack” the insurance company’s record.
-It is virtually impossible to submit evidence after the insurance company makes a final decision.
+It is extremely difficult to submit evidence after the insurance company makes a final decision on your appeal.

 The insurance company will review your appeal and issue a decision.
 If your appeal is granted, you will receive disability insurance benefits, retroactive to the date of the wrongful denial or termination.
 If your claim appeal is denied, you have “exhausted your administrative remedies” and may then file a lawsuit.